Vishwa-Desai/Summer_Internship/README.md

 - Course : Msc.IT
 - Guide : Prof. Lavneet Singh
 I have Learnt many topics of front-end development and React library.
 I have also done some hands on SVG ,media-query, Saas and try to use pure CSS and HTML in every project.
-For practice of all that concepts , I have created for mini projects. <br />
+For practice of all that concepts , I have created for mini projects.

 **Project 1 :   To-Do app**
 This is a simple To-Do App to know how insertion-deletion work in react.